cissic/cissic.github.io/_posts/2022-12-27-configuring-and-installing-emacs.md

       (package-initialize)) ;  set up the load-paths and autoloads for installed packages (setq package-check-signature nil)

 then declare repositories where emacs packages can be found.
-It used to be more
+There used to be more
 addresses here, something like: